tari-project/rfcs/src/RFC-0111_BaseNodeArchitecture.md

 ### P2P communications
 The Tari Peer to Peer messaging protocol is defined in [RFC-0172].
 It is a fire-and-forget style protocol.
 Messages can be sent directly to a known peer, sent indirectly to an offline or unknown peer and broadcast to a set of peers.
-When a message is sent to specific peer it is propagated to the peers local neighbourhood and stored by those peers until it comes online to receive the message.
+When a message is sent to specific peer it is propagated to the peers local neighborhood and stored by those peers until it comes online to receive the message.
 Messages that are broadcast will be propagated around the network until the whole network has received them, they are not stored.